Scientific Classification

 Ecology and Conservation

-Large waterfowl like the Abyssinian blue-winged goose are essential to the balance of the ecosystem, by keep bodies of water clear by eating aquatic plants as well as being a prey item for larger carnivores.
+Large waterfowl like the Abyssinian blue-winged goose are essential to the balance of the ecosystem, by keep bodies of water clear by keeping aquatic plants in check as well as being a prey item for larger carnivores.

 Bibliography